HomeResource CenterFleas On Dogs

 Flea eggs

-After feeding, female fleas lay hundreds of pearly white, oval-shaped eggs in their host’s fur.
+After feeding, females lay eggs in your pet's coat.
+Flea eggs are pearly white and oval-shaped.
 As your dog moves around, eggs will drop and land in bedding, carpet, and outdoor environments where they will start to hatch.
 This stage can last up to six days.

 It's difficult to see flea eggs on dogs.
 This is why it's important to: